How to stay safe when Trail Running & Hiking

 3. A COMPASS, MAP AND WHISTLE

-Carry a whistle to help attract attention should you run into difficulties and require urgent medical assistance.
-Designed for the rugged outdoors, the FOX 40 RESCUE HOWLER WHISTLE will ensure you are audible for miles around in all conditions.
+Also carry a whistle to help attract attention should you run into difficulties and require urgent medical assistance.

 4. HEADWEAR AND GLOVES